Unconditional Offers Explained

 1. Would an unconditional offer be common?

-Unconditional offers are pretty rare, and sometimes this offer is extended to really brilliant students or those with completed qualifications.
+Unconditional offers are pretty rare, sometimes extended to brilliant students or those with completed qualifications.

 2. Can I change my mind if I have accepted an unconditional offer?

-Yes, you can still change your mind, but it would depend on which part of the admission process you are in.
-You may contact the university directly to discuss this.
+Yes, but it depends on which part of the admission process you are in.
+Contact the university directly.

-3. Will I still have to take the exams after I obtain such an unconditional offer?
+3. Will I still have to take exams after obtaining an unconditional offer?

 4. Does the unconditional offer affect my application for a student loan?

-No, an unconditional offer acceptance does not affect student loans and/or any other financial benefits.
+No, acceptance does not affect student loans or other financial benefits.

 5. Is it possible to hold onto a conditional offer if I accept an unconditional one?